MALAWI BIRDING TOUR: DETAILED ITINERARY

 Malawi: Day 4 Today we will drive south past Blantyre.
-We will visit a high inselberg where we stand a good chance of finding the restricted range Vincent’s Bunting.
+Along the way, we will visit a high inselberg where we stand a good chance of finding the restricted range Vincent’s Bunting (now relumped in Cape Bunting by the IOC, but treated as a full species by other authorities).
 Our journey then takes us down along the Mozambique border and not for the only time during this tour we will find ourselves divided between one country and another although here it will be somewhat strange to see signs in English on one side of the road and in Portuguese on the other!

 We shall keep an eye open en route for the localized Bertram’s Weaver and hope to arrive at the Thyolo Mountain area in the early afternoon in time for some initial exploration and an overnight stay.